Shipping Industry in India: Prospects for Foreign Investors

 India allows up to 100 percent foreign direct investment (FDI) under the automatic route for projects related to the construction and maintenance of ports and harbors.
 In the last two decades, Indian ports have attracted a cumulative FDI amounting to INR 122 billion (US$1.64 billion).

-Under the Sagarmala Project (2015-2035), over 574 new projects have been identified for implementation by 2035 and an investment to the tune of INR 6 trillion (US$81 billion) has been invited, including from the private sector, towards areas of areas of port modernization and new port development, port connectivity enhancement, port-linked industrialization, and coastal community development.
-As of September 30, 2019, a total of 121 projects at a cost of INR 302.28 billion (US$4 billion) have been completed and 201 projects at a cost of INR 3.09 trillion (US$42 billion) are under implementation.
+Under the Sagarmala Project (2015-2035), over 574 new projects have been identified for implementation by 2035 and an investment to the tune of INR 6 trillion has been invited, including from the private sector, towards areas of areas of port modernization and new port development, port connectivity enhancement, port-linked industrialization, and coastal community development.
+As of September 30, 2019, a total of 121 projects at a cost of INR 302.28 billion (US$4 billion) were completed and 201 projects at a cost of INR 3.09 trillion are under implementation.

-In the recently concluded Maritime India Summit in March 2021, India announced 400 new projects in the sector with an investment potential of INR 2.25 trillion (US$30 billion) for the development of the country’s coastline.
-India has also released a 10-year maritime sector blueprint, “Vision India 2030”, which outlines its vision for the development of the sector.
-This vision includes setting up smart ports, creation of a Maritime Development Fund (MDF) with a corpus of INR 250 billion (US$3.36 billion), and the establishment of a pan-India port regulatory authority.
+At the Maritime India Summit in March 2021, India announced 400 new projects in the sector with an investment potential of INR 2.25 trillion for the development of the country’s coastline.
+A 10-year maritime sector blueprint, “Vision India 2030”, was also released outlining the country’s vision for the development of the sector.
+This vision includes setting up smart ports, creation of a Maritime Development Fund (MDF) with a corpus of INR 250 billion, and the establishment of a pan-India port regulatory authority.

 Policy support to the Indian shipping industry